Alrighty. As promised, gift ideas for an 8 year old boy…taken directly from the mouth of my 8 year old boy.

 Let’s see…I’m looking over his wish list…I see a terrorist-like ski mask, a dart blowgun, and a $250 dollar iPod.
 No thanks.
 Oh, here’s a good one…the Wild Planet Lazer Tripwire, to warn him of Baby Joe swiping his RC Helicopter.

 Anyway, hope that gives you some gift ideas for YOUR eight year old boy!
-If you’re looking for more, check out part one: Gift Ideas: 8 Year Old Boy (from when Caden was 8).
+If you’re looking for more gift ideas for an 8 year old boy, check out part one: Gift Ideas: 8 Year Old Boy (from when Caden was 8).

 If you’re looking for gift ideas for other ages, men, women, whatever…visit Gift Idea Central, where I store all my gift idea posts.